 - The signature of the seller or any other authorized personnel of the company.

-What is the purpose of using this invoice?
+What is the purpose of using Proforma invoice?

 The Proforma Invoice declares the seller’s commitment to delivering the desired products/services to the prospective customer.
 While it shows the understanding of the seller about the goods to be shipped, it also informs the buyer about the product and payment details.